UPDATED: 29th April 2026

 “Any EU pet passports before this date are allowed to travel, but once this passport is filled up with treatments such as tapeworm or rabies they will be unable to be issued with a new EU pet passport.
 New applications will need proof of the owner having an address in Europe.”

-For clarity, I asked if I was going to be able to use Pablo’s pet passport for my forthcoming trip, they said: “That is correct.
+For clarity, I asked if I was able to use Pablo’s EU pet passport to gain access to France in May.
+They said: “That is correct.
 As long as the passport is valid and has the correct vaccinations, then that will be absolutely fine.”

 They also advised that, if I had any specific pet travel questions, I should contact the DEFRA Pet Travel Scheme helpline on 03000 200 301 (Monday to Friday 08:30-17:00) or visit https://www.gov.uk/guidance/contact-defra.